heysachins/multilingual-sentiment-analysis/README.md

 ## Project Structure

-- `data/` - Folder containing the original and re-annotated datasets.
+- `data/` - Contains the original and re-annotated datasets in `.xlsx` format.
 - `notebooks/` - Jupyter notebooks for data analysis, preprocessing, and model training.
 - `poster/` - The final research paper and the poster.
   - `Paper_Submission-3.pdf` - The final research paper.
-  - `poster.pdf` - The A3 map poster.
+  - `Poster.pdf` - The A3 map poster.
   - `image.jpg` - The thumbnail image for the poster.
+- `Annotation Process/` - Contains folders for each stage of the annotation process, including disagreements and final agreements.
 - `README.md` - This file.

 ## How to Run the Analysis